sfonteneau/samba4-gaps/README.md

 Google Apps Password Sync for Samba4
 ===========

-Reads from your Samba4 AD and updates passwords in Google Apps Note that this solution requires you to enable "password hash userPassword schemes = CryptSHA256" in smb.conf if you use CryptSHA256 or CryptSHA512
+Reads from your Samba4 AD and updates passwords in Google Apps Note that this solution requires you to enable "password hash userPassword schemes = CryptSHA256 CryptSHA512" in smb.conf

 Python Dependencies
 ===========